chrisseaton/chrisseaton.github.io/rubytruffle/index.md

 # Blog Posts and Articles

+*   [Ruby Objects as C Structs and Vice Versa](structs/).
+How you can use Ruby objects as if they were C structs and C structs as if they were Ruby objects.

 *   [Understanding How Graal Works](jokerconf17/).
 A Java JIT Compiler Written in Java.

 *   [Flip-Flops &mdash; the 1-in-10-million operator](flip-flops/).
 Do people actually use flip-flops?